r4dat/1D_Genetic_Knapsack/README.txt

 I have not further done so out of deference to the actual GA problem I'm solving.
 My next iteration of the project would have an abstract Organism interface, with the current organism becoming BitOrganism or similar.
-That way we could add an additional Organism type that uses characters (ala DNA) or its genes instead of just bits.
+That way we could add an additional Organism type that uses characters (ala DNA) for its genes instead of just bits.

 The fully realized nature of this is an abstraction for genes and an organism factory that can have binary, character [A,C,G,T], or other customized genes,